 Continue your journey to Salisbury Plains, where Stonehenge, one of the world’s most famous megalithic monuments, has stood for around 5,000 years.
 The magical monument is made up by 40-ton prehistoric stones.
 To this day, it is still a mystery how the stones got there and what the site was used for.

 The coach will then continue to the fabulous city of Bath, on the banks of the River Avon.
 To make the most of your day-trip, the tour includes a packed lunch that you can eat on your way to Bath.
+We will arrive in Bath at around 1pm.

 Upon arrival in this beautiful city, you’ll do a sightseeing tour of Bath, the first town in the United Kingdom to be inscribed as a World Heritage Site by UNESCO.
 Some of the highlights of the tour include the fifteenth-century Bath Abbey and Pulteney Bridge, frequently compared to Florence's Ponte Vecchio.